lynxthecat/cake-autorate/README.md

 Read about this in the [ANALYSIS](./ANALYSIS.md) page.

-## CPU load monitoring
+## CPU usage monitoring

-The user should verify that CPU load is kept within acceptable ranges, especially for devices with weaker CPUs.
+The user should verify that total CPU usage is kept within acceptable ranges, especially for higher bandwidth connections and devices with weaker CPUs.
+On CPU saturation, bandwidth on a running CAKE qdisc is throttled.
+A CAKE qdisc is run on a specific CPU core and thus care should be taken to ensure that the CPU core(s) on which CAKE qdiscs are run are not saturated during normal use.

+cake-autorate includes logging options `output_cpu_stats` and `output_cpu_raw_stats` to monitor and log CPU total usage across all detected CPU cores.
+This can be leveraged to verify that sufficient spare CPU cycles exist for CAKE to avoid any bandwidth throttling.

 cake-autorate uses inter-process communication between multiple concurrent processes and incorporates various optimisations to reduce